OpenBB-finance/OpenBB/website/content/terminal/reference/forex/ta/cg.md

 ---
 title: cg
-description: This page details the Center of Gravity (COG) indicator that aids in predicting future price movements.
+description: "This page details the Center of Gravity (COG) indicator that aids in" predicting future price movements.
 Instructions regarding its usage and parameters are also outlined, particularly suitable for range-bound markets.
 keywords: